 It’s a powerful shorthand for saying: "Everyone is welcome here."

-⚖️ Sexual Orientation vs. Gender Identity
+Sexual Orientation vs. Gender Identity: What Is the Difference?

 To truly understand the LGBTQ+ community, it helps to know the difference between two foundational concepts: